MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/index.md

 |-----|
 |   28|

-To try out some more Kusto queries, see [Tutorial: Use Kusto queries](tutorial.md).
+To try out some more Kusto queries, see [Tutorial: Write Kusto queries](tutorial.md).

 ## Control commands